jacobparis/12-factor-dev/public/feedback.md

   Cache-Control: no-cache
 ---

 Developers need visibility into the behavior of their development environment.
 Systems that operate as black-boxes are challenging to debug and to understand.
-Continuous development environments are **transparent** and show log information for all **automations** involved in setting up the workspace.
+Continuous Development Environments are **transparent** and show log information for all **automations** involved in setting up the workspace.

 ## Examples